MANUSCRIPT SUBMISSION GUIDELINES

 Registration Fee: N/A

 Times New Roman; 12 pt; single-line spacing; alignment centred.
-Please write the author details in the following order:
+Please write the authors' details in the following order:

 XYZ University - Kolkata, India